AlessandroArezzo/depth-of-field/README.md

 ## Implementation
 This project was implemented using the Three.js library and the webpack package.

+## Demo

+It is possible to interact with the project demo at the link https://alessandroarezzo.github.io/depth-of-field/

+Once open, wait for all the objects in the scene to load, which can take a few seconds.

 ## Scene

 The depth of field effect allows you to focus only on objects placed at a certain distance from the camera and to blur